 Sometimes, a new terminal window is opened or the machine is rebooted after a build directory is set up.
-In such cases, the setup environment script should be used to set up the environment variables and run a build again.
+In such cases, use the setup environment script to set up the environment variables and run a build again.
 Sourcing the full real-time-edge-setup-env.sh is not required.

 '''

-$ source setup-environment <build-dir>
+$ DISTRO=<distro> MACHINE=<machine> source setup-environment <build-dir>

 '''